Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Introduction

 Our first main contribution in this work is to provide a suitable generalized meaning for the system~\eqref{sys1} when $H$ is nondifferentiable, and to prove results on the existence and uniqueness of solutions under conditions where they are expected to hold.
 Using the fact that the Hamiltonian $H$ is convex with respect to its second argument, our approach is based on relaxing \eqref{originalform2} as the following \emph{Partial Differential Inclusion}~(PDI):

-where $\partial_p H$ denotes the Moreau--Rockafellar pointwise partial subdifferential of $H$ with respect to $p$, and where the equation is understood in a suitable weak sense.
+where $\partial_p H$ denotes the Moreau--Rockafellar pointwise partial subdifferential of $H$ with respect to $p$, and where the inclusion is understood in a suitable weak sense.
 The resulting MFG PDI is then

 We first prove existence of weak solutions of~\eqref{sys} for rather general problem data.
-Then, crucially, we show uniqueness of solutions for~\eqref{sys} for monotone couplings, thus extending the important uniqueness result from~\cite{lasry2006jeux1,lasry2007mean} to the case of nondifferentiable Hamiltonians.
+Then, crucially, we show uniqueness of solutions for~\eqref{sys} for monotone couplings following the strategy of Lasry \&~Lions~\cite{lasry2006jeux1,lasry2007mean}, thus extending important uniqueness results to the case of nondifferentiable Hamiltonians.
+Our approach is also significant in terms of the mathematical modelling, since it does not require additional modelling assumptions on how the players choose among the optimal controls when they are not unique; see Remark \ref{rem:drift_meaning} below for more specific comments.

 Our second main contribution is to propose and study a monotone Finite Element Method (FEM) for approximating weak solutions to the MFG PDI \eqref{sys}.
 In this context, monotonicity of the FEM refers to the presence of a discrete maximum principle.
 There is a wide range of approaches to constructing monotone FEMs; see for instance \cite{ciarlet1973maximum,baba1981conservation,MIZUKAMI1985181,xu1999monotone,burman2002nonlinear}.
-The discretisation considered here is based on the one from~\cite{JensenSmears2013} for degenerate fully nonlinear HJB equations, where convergence to the unique viscosity solution was shown; see also~\cite{Jensen2017,JaroszkowskiJensen2022}.
+The discretization considered here is based on the one from~\cite{JensenSmears2013} for degenerate fully nonlinear HJB equations, where convergence to the unique viscosity solution was shown; see also~\cite{Jensen2017,JaroszkowskiJensen2022}.
 To keep the analysis as simple as possible, we concentrate on a monotone FEM where the discrete maximum principle is achieved via artificial diffusion on strictly acute meshes.